sales@effectrode.com

 The Bass-line Continuum: Deconstructing the Doctor Who Bassline

 Delia Derbyshire was way ahead of her time.
 Back in the early 1960s, on a whim, she invented techno (electronic dance music), decades before it became mainstream.
 The girl sure knew how to groove.
 At around the same time she interpreted composer Ron Grainer‘s score for the ‘Doctor Who’ theme, adding a deep, pulsing ‘slap-bassline‘, proving beyond all doubt that avant-garde electronic music could be astoundingly cool.
-Grainer had scribbled down notation for the bass and melody, along with a rough guide describing the instruments and special sound effects on a single sheet of A4 paper: that was it.
-He’d intended a band to play the music and the BBC Radiophonic Workshop to provide the sound effects.
-Miss Derbyshire, however, had her own plans.
+Grainer had scribbled down notation for the bass and melody, along with a rough guide describing the instruments and special sound effects on a single sheet of A4 paper.
+That was it.
+He’d intended to book a band to play his score, and the BBC Radiophonic Workshop would provide the spacey, timey-wimey sound effects.
+Miss Derbyshire, however, had other plans.

 Deconstructing the Doctor Who Bassline

-She set about creating a radical, all-electronic interpretation of the theme—a menacing bassline on top of which floated a shimmering, ethereal melody and ghostly sound effects—that sounded like nothing on Earth.
+She set about creating a radical, all-electronic interpretation of the theme—a menacing bassline, on top of which floats a shimmering, ethereal melody and ghostly sound effects.
+The result sounded like nothing on Earth.
 And it still does.
-It’s almost as if Derbyshire had stepped out of a battered blue police box, bringing back strange, new musical knowledge from the future: How did she do it?
+It’s almost as if Derbyshire had stepped out of a battered old blue police box, bringing back strange, new musical knowledge from the future.
+How did she do it?
 Create that bassline?

 Lost Sounds